Owls are known for their wisdom so

 In writing we will be also be building on our previous learning.
-This term we will look at Fantasy stories, We will also create a persuasive leaflet to get people to come to Derbyshire.
+This term we will be focusing on the story of Charlie and the chocolate factory!

 Numeracy is a very important part of the curriculum and this term we will be looking continue to build our skills in number and place value.

 This term we will be looking at place value, addition, subtraction and weight.

 We will continue have a strong focus on learning our table facts and there will be a number of facts to learn each week.

 Information for parents- http://www.croft.notts.sch.uk/Numeracy%20Targets%20Year%203.htm